 Due to the fact that you can't access your money without paying a penalty for a fixed time frame, term deposits usually carry higher interest rates than other types of savings accounts.

 A prepaid credit card is an excellent tool that can help you manage your finances while still enabling you to make online purchases and enjoy the convenience of a debit or credit card.

 The advantage of such a card is that you can't accrue debt with it.
 You load the card with a specific amount of money and can only spend that money.
 Once you've spent it all, you can't use the card until you load more money onto it.
 This can make it very easy to stick to a budget because you can load the card with the amount of money you've budgeted for one month's expenses.
 You can't spend any more than what is on your card.

 However, since financial institutions do not charge interest on these cards, they have to earn their money elsewhere, which usually means that these cards carry annual fees.

 As a student, it's also important that you:

 - Don't stay with one bank.
 Always compare financial products so know you're getting the best deal.
 If you feel as though your bank account or credit card is outdated, then consider switching to one that isn't.
 Banks tend to offer the best deals to new customers instead of existing ones.

-- Late bills.
+- Avoid late bills.
 Paying your bills late not only racks up fees, it shows up on your credit history.
 As a student, you want your credit history to look as clean as it can so in the future when you apply for credit, there aren't any roadblocks.